Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab1_PowerShell/README.md

 ```
 2. Pause typing and observe Copilot's ghost text suggestion; accept with Tab if appropriate
 3. From the toolbar select Run - Run without debugging  or (F5) to  Run the script
-4. Use GitHub Copilot to add parameters for remote computer targets:
+4. Use GitHub Copilot to refactor the script to change the free space threshold from 15% to 20%.:

 2. Open Copilot Chat (Ctrl+I) and ask: